AndrejKolar/NetworkStack/README.md

 ## About

-Full network client written in Swift without any external dependancies.
-Base code is around 200 LOC.
+Full network client is written in Swift without any external dependencies.
+The base code is around 200 LOC.
 The idea was to create an extendable and maintainable client that can be used to quickly create a network layer with minimal boilerplate.
 It was inspired by [Moya](https://github.com/Moya/Moya), it just uses `URLSession` where `Moya` depends on `Alamofire`

 ## Features

 - `enum Result<T>` response handling
-- dependancy injection
+- dependency injection
 - endpoint modeling with the `Endpoint` protocol
-- json parsing
+- JSON parsing
 - auto on/off network activity indicator
 - easy mocking and testing